Skip to content

 Calling the helper attaches two process-level listeners:

-The split is intentional: an uncaughtException terminates the Node process by default, so it’s semantically fatal.
-An unhandledRejection is a failure but not necessarily process-ending (depends on Node’s --unhandled-rejections policy and your app’s recovery), so it stays at error.
+The split is intentional: an uncaughtException leaves the process in an undefined state, so it’s semantically fatal and the helper takes the process down with a non-zero exit.
+An unhandledRejection is a failure but not necessarily process-ending (depends on Node’s --unhandled-rejections policy and your app’s recovery), so it stays at error and never exits.
 This makes “page only on fatal” alerting clean.

 The original error is passed as the message argument, so FileLog captures the full stack trace and JSONFileLog stores the stack as a string[].